written by Jonathan Denis

 IN 2024

-Discover the upheavals impacting the world of cocoa in 2024.
+Discover the upheavals impacting the world of cacao in 2024.

 Follow us on this exploration, from introduction to key points, to grasp the challenges and promises of a rapidly evolving sector. 🌿🍫